 Figure 2.
 Advances in maths levels without loss of accuracy.

-The study has demonstrated that Maths Invaders Online has a positive effect upon arithmetic ability, and this has been shown to be an effect of considerable value.
-If a 30 minute session was conducted weekly for one 10-week school term, then gains in maths age of 12 months have been achieved; compared to the expected rate via conventional instruction of 12 months’ gain over 4 school terms.
+The study has demonstrated that Maths Invaders has a positive effect upon arithmetic ability, and this has been shown to be an effect of considerable value.
+If a 30-minute session was conducted weekly for one 10-week school term, then gains in maths age of 12 months have been achieved; compared to the expected rate via conventional instruction of 12 months’ gain over four school terms.

-As much as Automated Adaptive Learning is a benefit to students, it is also a huge help to teachers, much reducing the need to set work according to individual needs.
-This will be a yet greater benefit for teachers in small schools and composite classes, even more so because students can play Space Rescueon an even footing whatever their maths level.
+As much as automated Adaptive Learning is a benefit to students, it is also a huge help to teachers, much reducing the need to set work according to individual needs.
+This will be a yet greater benefit for teachers in small schools and composite classes, even more so because students can play Space Rescue with peers on an even footing whatever their maths level.
 As students consolidate and master their learning at all levels, they will be more receptive to future classroom instruction and responsive teachers will be able to factor this into their lesson plans.